nickvth/ansible-consul-nomad/docs/getting-started/README.md

 vi customizations
 ```

-Run vm's with virtualbox provider
+Run vm's with virtualbox provider.
+After starting the vm's ansible will provision the nodes.

 ```
 vagrant up